Union City, California

 See below for what you can do to improve Union City’s water.

-- Use Berkey filters with activated carbon to filter out 8 of the 10 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 80% of contaminants in your drinking water.
 (Berkey Light and Travel Berkey are the only types available in California.)

-- To filter out all 10 contaminants, consider a Reverse Osmosis water filtration system for your house.
+- To filter out 16 of the 20 contaminants, consider a Reverse Osmosis water filtration system for your house.

 - These are more expensive than pitchers to purchase, but can be more effective.

 - They have the benefit of filtering out heavy hitters like: